Haugen/aoc-go/README.md

 :christmas_tree: Advent of Code in Go :christmas_tree:
 </h1>

-aoc-go is a repository intended to automate some tasks related to Advent of Code, like fetching input data and provide a starting template for each day.
+aoc-go is a repository intended to automate some tasks related to Advent of Code, like fetching input data and provide a starting template for each day, as well as providing utility functions for commonly used tasks.
 The repository should be forked and used to solve puzzles directly in it.
 If a `solutions` folder is present, delete it after forking to get started on your own.

 ## Get your session token